saifaraj94/Saifaraj94/README.md

 <h1 align="center">Hi, I'm Saif Araj</h1>
-<h3 align="center">I’m a passionate Junior Quality Assurance Engineer currently training at AXSOS Academy GmbH, where I’m building a strong foundation in software testing and development.
-With a natural problem solving mindset and a constant drive to improve, I enjoy digging deep to identify issues and deliver reliable, high quality software.
+<h3 align="center">I’m a passionate Junior Quality Assurance Engineer, With a natural problem solving mindset and a constant drive to improve, I enjoy digging deep to identify issues and deliver reliable, high quality software.
 I take pride in my work, stay curious, and always aim to learn and grow both as a professional and as part of a team.</h3>

 - 👯 Collaboration **I'm always open to collaborating on interesting projects.
 If you have an exciting idea or need help with something, feel free to reach out!**